 If you don’t have time to leave the house to go for a run or get to the gym, you can do your own workout with your baby!
 It’s a great way to engage with them and also get your strength training in!
 I came up with a few exercises that you can do with baby, but keep in mind that you always want to clear it with your doctor before you start exercising.
 All of these are great for engaging the core, which is essential to re-strengthen after pregnancy!
-Here are a few of my mama/baby calisthenic exercises:
+Here are a few of my mama and baby workout calisthenic exercises:

 1.Pushups over baby:

 Put baby on his/her back and situate yourself over them in high-plank/push-up ready position.
 As you come down to do a pushup, be sure to keep your spine aligned and don’t let your hips or shoulders dip.
 You can sneak a quick kiss or nose touch.
 They’ll love it!